asrivastava0308/docs/docs/core/get-started.md

 ms.custom: vs-dotnet, devdivchpfy22
 ms.topic: tutorial
 ---
-# Get started with .NET
+# Get started with .NET test

 This article teaches you how to create and run a "Hello World!" app with [.NET](introduction.md).